Azure/LAMP/scalable-wordpres-on-linux/Readme.md

 ### <a name="deployment"></a>Deployment

-Once on the deployment screen, you should be able to kick off a deployment by selecting a "Deployment size" with most of the other fields having been auto-populated.
+Once you're  on the deployment screen, you should be able to kick off a deployment by selecting a "Deployment size" with most of the other fields having been auto-populated.
 Selecting a deployment size results in Azure infrastructure defaults being assigned based on the selected size.
 You're free to edit both the pre-populated fields on the Basics screen as well as head over to the "Advanced" tab to optionally tweak infrastructure options.

 ![Basic screen for deployment](images/basics_wp.png)